petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-github-repository.md

 ### Personal Access Token Usage

-The personal access token referenced by the `LCP_CI_SCM_TOKEN` value is needed for DXP Cloud to integrate with your repository.
+The personal access token referenced by the `LCP_CI_SCM_TOKEN` value is needed for Liferay Cloud to integrate with your repository.

 ```{warning}
 If the personal access token belongs to a personal user account and that user is removed from the organization, all builds will fail to complete.
 Instead, use an account specifically belonging to the organization.
 See [GitHub's official documentation](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#considering-cross-repository-access) for more information.